Vai Sikahema: Personal life

 Sikahema is an older cousin of fellow Tongan NFL player Deuce Lutui, who played guard for the Arizona Cardinals.
 Another cousin, Reno Mahe, also played for the Philadelphia Eagles.
 Sikahema's nephew by marriage is Jon Heder, star of Napoleon Dynamite and Blades of Glory.

 In May 2008, Sikahema accepted an open challenge from former baseball player Jose Canseco to fight him in a celebrity boxing match for $25,000.
 Canseco claims to have earned black belts in Kung Fu, Taekwondo, and has experience in Muay Thai, while Sikahema, who grew up wanting to be a professional boxer, had fought 80 amateur bouts while younger.
 The Canseco fight was held on 12 July 2008, in Atlantic City at the Bernie Robbins Stadium, and was dubbed The War at The Shore.
-Sikahema won by knockout in the first round and donated the $5,000 purse to the family of Sergeant Stephen Liczbinski, a fallen officer of the Philadelphia Police Department.
+Sikahema won by knockout in the first round and donated the $5,000 purse to the family of Sergeant Stephen Liczbinski, a Philadelphia Police officer killed in the line of duty.

 Sikahema is a member of LDS Church.
 He has been a resident of Mount Laurel Township, New Jersey together with his wife, the former Keala Heder, and four children.
 Sikahema served for a year as an area seventy in the LDS Church, until he was sustained as a general authority seventy during the church's April 2021 general conference.
 He previously served as a stake president from 2014 to 2019, when he was called as an area seventy.
 Before that he served as a bishop and counselor in the Cherry Hill Stake Presidency.
 He was a key figure in the negotiations that led to the city approval of the Philadelphia Pennsylvania Temple, being a personal friend of Mayor Michael Nutter.